 - Grievous Harm with a Body: Fraser relates a story about how he was once beaten with a dead otter.

 - Irony: The money Padduci stole came from a collection meant to help the poor.
-All things considered, Father Behan is more than happy to let him keep it, but Don Zucco disagrees.
+All things considered, Father Behan is more than happy to let him keep it, but Frank Zuko disagrees.

-- The Mafia: With local boss Don Zucco
+- The Mafia: With local boss Frank Zuko

-- No Holds Barred Beat Down: Zucco's men beat Fraser senseless and nearly kill him.
-Ray later corners Zucco and returns the favor.
+- No Holds Barred Beat Down: Zuko's men beat Fraser senseless and nearly kill him.
+Ray later corners Zuko and returns the favor.

-- Police Brutality: Ray meets Zucco in private (after leaving his gun and badge in the car) and beats him to a pulp.
+- Police Brutality: Ray meets Zuko in private (after leaving his gun and badge in the car) and beats him to a pulp.

 - Soft Glass: A glass door is slammed in Fraser's face during a foot chase, and unusually for this trope, it's clear that going through it hurt quite a bit.